Member profiles

 Professor Jo Barnes

 Jo Barnes is Professor in Herbal Medicines at the School of Pharmacy.
 She previously held teaching and research positions at the Centre for Pharmacognosy and Phytotherapy, University of London, UK, and the Department of Complementary Medicine, University of Exeter, UK.
-Jo’s research interests broadly include the utilisation, quality, efficacy and safety of natural health products (complementary /alternative medicines), particularly herbal and other traditional medicines.
-She has specific interests in pharmacovigilance of herbal medicines, in developing novel or modified methods to monitor the safety of natural health products, and in natural health products used in smoking cessation.
-Jo is an honorary consultant to the WHO Collaborating Centre for International Drug Monitoring and is a member of its herbal safety signal review panel.
-She is an Associate Editor ofPhytochemistry Letters, and on the editorial boards of Drug Safety, International Journal of Pharmacy Practice, and Phytotherapy Research
+Jo’s research interests broadly include the utilisation, quality, efficacy and safety of herbal and traditional medicines and other natural health products (complementary /alternative medicines).
+Jo has specific interests in safety issues with and pharmacovigilance (safety monitoring) for herbal medicines, in developing methods to monitor the safety of natural health products, and in consumer and health practitioner views and behaviour for natural health products.
+Jo also has an interest in natural health products used in smoking cessation, and in natural health products in substance misuse.
+Jo is a member of the external clinical experts group for the Uppsala Monitoring Centre.
+She is an Associate Editor of Phytochemistry Letters, and a member of the editorial boards of Drug Safety, International Journal of Pharmacy Practice, and Phytotherapy Research.
+Jo was elected a Fellow of the Linnean Society of London in 2003 and of the International Society of Pharmacovigilance in 2020

 Deputy Head of School